4 min read

 - Many policies allow you to choose your deductible, annual payoff amounts and percentage of expenses covered, which can possibly lower your payments

-- Gives peace of mind to owners that large expenses incurred by illness or accidents will be covered
+- Gives peace of mind to pet parents that large expenses incurred by illness or accidents will be covered

 - Premiums can be increased due to the age and breed of your pet, such as older pets and breeds with common hereditary issues